Gore Hill Cemetery: Development, establishments and early operations

 William Tunks died in 1883 and was buried at the entrance to the Church of England section, the first burial in this section.
 A monument was erected.
 In 1884 the first combined Committee of trustees was formed.
 The following year the Committee put forward plans to improve the cemetery grounds, build a caretaker's residence, make a 66 ft wide avenue, kerb and gutter, clear stumps and undergrowth, trench around the site to 16 feet, and plant evergreen shrubs.
 The NSW Department of Justice authorised the Trustees to build a caretaker's cottage on half an acre of the Extension Reserve, west of the Carriageway.

 In 1886 the caretaker's cottage was constructed, the driveway cleared, and grounds cleared.
 James Kennedy was appointed caretaker by the Committee of Trustees with responsibilities including grave digging, planting trees, maintaining borders and weeding.
 Discussions took place on having the carriageway planted with an avenue of trees.
 A total of 56 burials were recorded to December 1886.
 In 1887 the Trustees received a Treasury grant to undertake improvements to the cemetery grounds, including planting, provision of seats and gates, trenching and asphalting.
 A sub-committee was formed to carry out the works.
 In 1890 a picket fence, 5 ft high, was erected and painted along the Lane Cove Road (now the Pacific Highway) boundary.
-Four years later the General Section east of the Carriageway was redesigned for extensions to the Wesleyan, Presbyterian and Congregational sections.
+Four years later the general section east of the carriageway was redesigned for extensions to the Wesleyan, Presbyterian and Congregational sections.
 By 1899 an estimated 2096 burials had been performed at Gore Hill Cemetery.
-Between 1898 and 1900 the Carriageway was regraded and guttered, and a shelter shed erected and between 1900 and 1901 the Carriageway was surfaced with blue metal.
-Some monuments and remains from the Devonshire Street (Sandhills) Cemetery, in use 1819 to 1901, were relocated to Gore Hill Cemetery at the time of construction of Central railway station.
+Between 1898 and 1900 the carriageway was regraded and guttered, and a shelter shed erected and between 1900 and 1901 the Carriageway was surfaced with blue metal.
+Some monuments and remains from the Devonshire Street Cemetery, in use 1819 to 1901, were relocated to Gore Hill Cemetery at the time of construction of Central railway station.
 The remains were transferred before the redevelopment of Devonshire Street Cemetery in 1901.